khannasahab/beautiful-jekyll/android/_posts/2018-04-07-mastering-android-themes -chapter-2.md

 ---
 layout: post
 title: Mastering Android Themes - Chapter 2
-categories: ['android','blog']
 gh-repo: g24khanna/Dynamic-Theme-Example
 gh-badge: [star, fork, follow]
-category: [android, ui]
+categories: [ android, ui ]
 tags: [android, adroid styling, app development]
+comments: true
 ---

 This is chapter 2 of our Mastering Android themes series.
-If you have not read [Chapter 1](/2018-04-07-mastering-android-themes-chapter-1/), I recommend you to spend 5 minutes.
+If you have not read [Chapter 1](/android/ui/mastering-android-themes-chapter-1/), I recommend you to spend 5 minutes.

 From chapter 1, we agreed on we will not remain novice and hardcode anything.
 We will not write semantic same names for the sake of no-hardcoding and we will use styles for reusability.
 Lets see how our expert developer improves the last approach from competent peers.